dabbu-knowledge-platform/files-api-server/docs/providers/googledrive.md

 ### Provider specific fields

-- Requires an access token of the format `Bearer <token>` in the `Authorization` header of every request.
+- Requires an access token of the format `Bearer <token>` in the `X-Provider-Credentials` header of every request.
 No fields need to be added to the request body.

 ### Provider specific features